 Crazy, but of course, the value of these old TV shows was not understood then and many hours of classic TV was lost in this way.
 Not just Doctor Who but Not Only But Also, the Peter Cook and Dudley Moore shows, Doomwatch, Hancock and many others, all lost.

 Anyway, one of the DVDs my brother gave me was ‘the Invasion’ from 1968 with the second Doctor Who, Patrick Troughton.
-The Invasion was made up of eight half hours shows and two of the eight had been lost or junked.
-Now many TV shows of the time, recorded on video were copied onto film by a telecine machine so the tape could be reused and the show broadcast again or sent to other parts of the world for broadcasting on foreign networks such as south Africa, Canada and so on.
+The Invasion was made up of eight half hour shows and two of the eight had been lost or junked.
+Now many TV shows of the time, recorded on video were copied onto film by a telecine machine so the tape could be reused and the show broadcast again or sent to other parts of the world for broadcasting on foreign networks such as South Africa, Canada and so on.
 Many of these telecine recordings survive.
 Some have even known to have been rescued from tips or skips by BBC employees and even members of the public.
 Recently a lost episode of Doctor Who was found in Nigeria!

 Anyway, here’s the punch line to this whole blog: When the BBC guys decided to reconstruct the missing episodes guess where they got the audio from?
 From audio recordings made by members of the public!
 Yes, Doctor Who fans who as youngsters recorded their favourite shows on audio cassettes, just as I did by placing a microphone by the TV.
 So there we have it, conclusive proof that I wasn’t a nerd after all, or at least the nerdy activities of my youth were the same nerdy activities that other youngsters were involved in too!